Seán Gibbons: Revolutionary period

 Gibbons did not take part in the 1916 Easter Rising but was arrested in its aftermath and was interned in several prisons in Ireland, Wales and England.
-During the War of Independence (January 1919 - July 1921), he served as Company Captain of Clomantagh Company of 2 Battalion, Kilkenny Brigade, IRA and later as Battalion Intelligence Officer.
-Taking the pro Treaty side in the Civil War, he was attached to Kilkenny Brigade, 2 Southern Division, National Army.
-He resigned from the National Army in August 1923 to take part in the General Election on behalf of the Cumann na nGaedheal political party.
-Gibbons later applied to the Irish government for a service pension under the Military Service Pensions Act, 1924 and was awarded 4.836 years service in 1927 at Grade C for his service with the IRA and National Army between 1 April 1920 and 30 September 1923.
+During the Irish War of Independence, he served as Company Captain of Clomantagh Company of 2 Battalion, Kilkenny Brigade, Irish Republican Army (IRA) and later as Battalion Intelligence Officer.
+Taking the pro-Treaty side in the Irish Civil War, he was attached to Kilkenny Brigade, 2 Southern Division, National Army.
+He resigned from the National Army in August 1923 to take part in the general election as a Cumann na nGaedheal candidate.

+Gibbons was later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with the IRA and the National Army between 1920 and 1923.
 Unusually, Gibbons never accepted receipt of nor was paid any part of this pension prior to his death in 1952.
-In his will he left his military service pension and arrears arising up to his death, to the Minister for Finance of the Government of Ireland, to be used in the reduction of the debt of the Irish State.
+In his will he left his military service pension and arrears arising up to his death, to the Minister for Finance, to be used in the reduction of the debt of the Irish state.